Get $50 Instantly: Top Apps for Quick Cash in 2026

 How Fast Can I Get the Money?

 Speed varies by app and fee structure.
-Instant transfers typically cost $1.99-$20.78, while standard transfers take 1-3 business days.
+Instant transfers typically cost $2 to $8.99 depending on the app, while standard transfers take 1-3 business days.
+Chime MyPay offers fee-free delivery within 24 hours.
 Be aware that instant fees can significantly increase the effective APR of your advance.

 Do These Apps Affect My Credit Score?